andymbryant/dream-walker/README.md

 <p><a href="https://dream-walker.herokuapp.com/">Dream Walker</a> is a responsive full-stack app that allows users to document their dreams and keep track of their sleeping patterns.</p>
 <img src="public/images/dreamwalker-snapshots.png">

-<h2>Introduction</h2>
-<p>The main focus of Dream Walker is to help users become lucid dreamers.
-A lucid dream is a dream during which the dreamer is aware of dreaming.
-During this event, the dreamer may be able to exert some degree of control over the characters, narrative, and environment.</p>

 ## Getting started
 ### Installing
 ```